spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

 3. The custom image is created and distributed to the target regions you specified in the **packer.json** file.

-4. Create a cluster profile pointing to your custom image.
+4. Create a cluster profile that points to your custom image.

-5. Deploy a host cluster using your cluster profile containing the custom image.
+5. Deploy a host cluster using your cluster profile that contains the custom image.

-This guide will teach you how to use the Kubernetes Image Builder to create images for your infrastructure provider so that you can use the custom image in a cluster profile.
+This guide will teach you how to use KIB to create images for your infrastructure provider so that you can use the custom images in a Palette cluster profile.

 ### Prerequisites